10 Amazing Things to do in Kanchanaburi, Thailand

-The last thing I did in Kanchanburi was visit the Death Railway Museum which is located across the road from the Memorial Cemetery, not far from the train station.
-Entry fee was 140THB.
+The last thing I did in Kanchanaburi was to visit the Death Railway Museum which.
+It is located across the road from the Memorial Cemetery, not far from the train station.
+The entry fee was 140THB.
 It was pretty good, although much of it was re-hashed information from the Hellfire museum.

 Getting To Kanchanaburi